• Skip to primary navigation

 • Add 1 inch of water to a saucepan and bring to a boil.

-• Steam until tender-crisp.
+• Steam the broccoli until tender-crisp.
 Start checking after 5 minutes.
-As soon as a fork can pierce the stalks, the broccoli is done.
-Even if the rest of the meal is not ready yet, remove the broccoli from the steamer onto a plate.
-Crisp steamed broccoli is delicious even at room temperature.
-Warm limp broccoli is not.
+As soon as a fork can pierce the stalks, the broccoli is done and should be removed from the saucepan.

 • Place the broccoli in a bowl.
 Pour the dressing on top and gently mix.
 Serve immediately.